How to Fix Display Detected as Nvidia NV-Failsafe in Windows

 In this case, since the problem is related to an NVIDIA GPU, the most likely fix for your display being detected as NV-Failsave is to update to a new driver version.

-I’m happy to say that the aforementioned problem disappeared completely when I updated my NVIDIA drivers.
-It may be too early to tell for sure, but I hadn’t experienced this error for a few days now.
-No more crouching under the desk to unplug and replug my Display Port cable.
-Yey!
+I’m happy to say that the aforementioned problem disappeared (almost) completely when I updated my NVIDIA drivers.
+It may be too early to tell for sure, but I hadn’t experienced this error as often as before.

 Avatar for Ionuț-Alexandru Popa